 A Market Operator Special Topic (MOST) meeting was held in Dublin on the 29th of February 2011 outlining this methodology.
-The presentation from this meeting is available here.
+An updated version of the presentation from this meeting outlining the methodology is available here.

 Generators who are not covered by a PSO (Public Service Obligation) related PPA (Power Purchase Agreement) and not in receipt of Guarantees of Origin in Ireland or REGOs in Northern Ireland may apply to have the attributes of their generation transferred to a Supplier of their choosing.
 To do so Generators must register with SEMO and nominate a Supplier.
 This can be done on a once off basis between a nominated start and end date of production or on an ongoing basis.
 The form for this process is located here.

 Suppliers, in both Ireland and Northern Ireland, are required to make declarations of Generation they wish to claim annually.
 These cover Guarantees of Origin (including imports), PSO PPA contracts and Generator Attributes.
 These submissions are to be made by 31st of March each year for the Disclosure Period of the previous calendar year.
 If Suppliers do not make a submission by this date, the residual mix will be applied to their Demand.